mcs-unity/replica/README.md

         return fmt.Errorf("unable to process request, %d:%s", resp.StatusCode, body)
     }

-    // do not call concurrently as defer resp.Body.Close() most likely will be called
+    // do not call concurrently as defer resp.Body.Close()
-    // which might trigger an error
+    // will probably have executed before r.Online
+    // this will create an behavior that will be difficult
-    if err := r.Online(resp.Body); err != nil {
+    // debug since the bug will trigger randomly. if err := r.Online(resp.Body); err != nil {
         return err
     }